Last Updated: February 2, 2026 | By: The BootsGuru Team

 For climbing, a defined 90-degree logger-style heel is non-negotiable.
 This sharp, defined heel is designed to lock securely onto ladder rungs and climbing gaffs.
 A wedge sole boot (like the Thorogood Heritage, our “comfort” pick) is excellent for walking on the ground but is not safe for pole climbing as it provides no locking point.

-3. Boot Height & Ankle Support (8-Inch Minimum)
+3. Boot Height & Ankle Support (8-Inch Minimum, 10-Inch Optimal)

 Lineman work requires maximum ankle stability.
 You need a tall boot shaft, typically 8 to 10 inches (or even higher).
 This height provides critical support against ankle rolls when walking on uneven terrain, landing from a jump, or shifting weight on a pole.
+The 10-inch height is increasingly preferred by professional linemen for superior shin and ankle protection.

 4. Electrical Hazard (EH) Rating